uliss/pd-ceammc/README_CEAMMC.md

    - All the externals are grouped by their function.
 This is different from the traditional approach but this aims to simplify the learning process and makes the language itself more clear.
    - Higher level set of objects for education and handy use in work process: oscillators, filters etc.
    - Library adds several features to basic Pd API, written in C++ and covered with tests
    - Inclusion of some modern techniques.
-Library v0.1 includes comprehensive set of objects that work with lists and include some concepts from functional programming
+Library v0.1 includes comprehensive set of objects that work with lists and include some concepts from functional programming.

 Features: v0.1